Reasons you may not be able to

 whether an abnormal Pap test result may be caused by one or more high-risk

 types of HPV.
-For more information, see the topic
+To learn more, see the topic

 Genital Warts (Human Papillomavirus).